ONSdigital/eq-design-history/app/posts/2023-07-11-creating-a-list.md

 date: 2023-07-11
 ---

 This originally came about as a challenge from our internal users to reduce the lower limit on a select dropdown from 25 items to 24.
-When we invetigated the reason for this, it transpired that the initial limit was set very high to disuade survey creators from overusing the component.
+When we investigated the reason for this, it transpired that the initial limit was set very high to dissuade survey creators from overusing the component.
 Government-wide research has shown the select component to perform badly in accessibility, and [current guidance](https://design-system.service.gov.uk/components/select/) is to only use as a last resort.

 When asked what to use instead, our recommendation was to use radio buttons.
 Either one long list, or a series of radio lists becoming more specific each time, e.g. select continent, select country, select town.